 Component RRT ID

-The RRT ID for this component is WCC.
+The RRT ID for the Send to FTP component is FTP.

 Reserved Replacement Tag Names (RRTN)